Facts of Interest

 Recreation: Bantam Lake, Mount Tom State Park

-Tom State Park offers residents and visitors hiking trails,
+Mount Tom State Park offers residents and visitors hiking trails, picnicking, and swimming.

 Office hours vary by department